SquareBracketAssociates/Booklet-AdvancedMicroProjects/Chapters/PaperStoneScissor/PaperStoneScissor.md

 What we see is that this new API is not that nice.
 Being forced to create blocks is not that great.
-A possibility would be to pass an object that knows what do do.
+A possibility would be to pass an object that knows what to do.

 ```